How to use the CSV transfer option in the control panel?

 Open the CSV and add the required information.

-The CSV might look intimidating, but in most cases, the information can be copy pasted from the current provider or existing Openprovider handles can be used.
+The CSV might look intimidating, but in most cases, the information can be copied and pasted from the current provider, or existing Openprovider handles can be used.

 The limit is 500 domain transfers per file.

 3. Upload and parse the CSV file

 Once the file is prepared, is time to upload it.
 Use the upload button or just drag en drop the file in place.
 The control panel will check if the file is correct.
 For instance:

 File format (for example make sure it’s a CSV and not a PDF)